 Pirates captured her after 4 years at sea and pressed her into service.
 They retrofitted her hold to accommodate more sailors while still holding a fair amount of cargo.
 She served for a few years, then ran aground in a storm one night.
 The pirates limped her to shore and tried to patch her up, but the damage took her to the bottom of a secluded cove before morning's light.
 There she stayed for almost ten years, until one of her crew got rich enough to bring her back.

 After some tense negotiations among the remaining officers, Oya Stormqueen took command.
-She immediately finished one of Pete's old projects and installed a Fog Gem, a large magical smoky quartz amidships which has the power to cloak the Grey Rover in a fog cloud for up to 3 hours per day.
+She immediately finished one of Old Pete's projects and installed a Fog Gem, a large magical smoky quartz which has the power to cloak the Grey Rover in fog for up to 3 hours per day.
 Between that lovely little device, the meticulous upkeep of the nearly-silent pulleys and rigging, and the natural camouflage of the mottled grey hull and fog-colored sails, current rumors speak of the Grey Rover, the ghost of the sea.

 - Captain Oya Stormqueen, an Okulari woman Bard of Swords who favors thunder spells